 And, of course, you can always reach out to our specialist doctors for further information.

-The Importance of a Neurological Exam
+The Importance of a Neurological Assessment

 A neurological exam is an essential tool for evaluating brain and nervous system function.
 It helps diagnose a range of neurological disorders, including brain tumours, movement disorders, and sensory or coordination problems.

 By assessing the brain, spinal cord, nerves, and muscles, a neurologist can identify any abnormalities or disorders and recommend appropriate treatment.